geb/geb/doc/manual/src/chapters/110-testing.md

 			go "/login"

 			then:
-			title = "Login Screen"
+			title == "Login Screen"
 		}
 	}

-Which is a nicer way of saying…
+Which is equivalent to…

 	import geb.spock.GebSpec